We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 • Self-fulfilling prophecy.
 Some experts believe that the Fibonacci retracement ratios actually provide no inkling of the market’s psychology.
 They argue that its popularity among traders results in them trading at that level as a form of herd mentality, rather than the numbers bearing any significance.
 So without the Fibonacci ratio, the pullback and support/resistance levels of crypto assets would be entirely different.
 However, this is just a theory and may be inaccurate.

 • Not great for determining exit points.
 Fibonacci retracements are a good way for traders to identify entry points during a trending run, as well as find low-risk prices to set up stop-loss orders.
 However, Fibonacci retracements are much less useful for determining the peak of a trend, as the price action of a bullish (or bearish) asset will invariably run higher/lower than the tool’s upper zone.
-This is where other indicators such as Fibonacci extensions can be a great addition to a trader’s toolkit.
+This is where other indicators, such as Fibonacci extensions, can be a great addition to a trader’s toolkit.

 Frequently Asked Questions